WhiteChairFromIkea/UsefulScripts/README.md

 # UsefulScripts

-Useful scripts for dayly use on windows with msys2.
+Useful scripts for daily use on windows with msys2 linux subsystem installed.